coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 .. example::

    Let ``eqO`` be ``fun x y => x = y /\ x <> 0`` (the
-   smallest PER over non zero elements).
+   smallest PER over nonzero elements).
 Division can be declared as a morphism of signature ``eq ==> eq0 ==> eq``.
 Replacing ``x`` with ``y`` in ``div x n = div y n`` opens an additional goal ``eq0 n n`` which is equivalent to ``n = n /\ n <> 0``.